 You told me (in a near shout nonetheless):

-“Shun, a lot of times it isn’t for them to understand you, but if you understand them you are operating from a position of power.
+“Shun, a lot of times it isn’t for them to understand you, but if you understand them, you are operating from a position of power.
 Let them talk boy, just make sure you are listening to those words.”

-Although the shadow of my youth has passed, I’m still your “boy” and I’ve seen scores of broken men whose abandonment by their own father’s echoes loudly in their and those that they touch.
+Although the shadow of my youth has passed, I’m still your “boy” and I’ve seen scores of broken men whose abandonment by their own father’s echoes loudly in their lives and those that they touch.

 I am a flawed man, but I am not broken and you made sure of that.
 I hope that I have honored those prescient thoughts and aspirations that you had for me as I’ve only wanted to make you proud and justify the faith that you invested in me.